-Thanksgiving passed just a couple of weeks ago, and Christmas is just around the corner.
-While these holidays are also celebrated in Japan, New Year’s is the largest holiday of the season for most Japanese people!
+Thanksgiving and Christmas are now behind us for the year.
+But while these holidays are also celebrated in Japan, New Year’s is the largest holiday of the season for most Japanese people!
 Keiko Melville, one of JCMU’s Japanese language instructors in Hikone, discusses below how Christmas and New Year’s are traditionally observed in Japan.

 Many people recently celebrated Thanksgiving with their family and friends in United States.
 Turkey, mashed potato and pumpkin pie are generally a big part of the traditional holiday dinner, right?